 ~$30

-If your hair has been through repeated color, bleach, or chemical processes and the damage is real -- not just dryness, but actual breakage, elasticity loss, and straw-like texture -- then a standard color conditioner is not enough.
-Olaplex No. 5 uses the same bis-aminopropyl diglycol dimaleate bond-building technology as the rest of the Olaplex line, which means it actively rebuilds the disulfide bonds that coloring and bleaching break down at the molecular level.
-It conditions the surface and repairs the interior simultaneously.
+If your hair has been through repeated color, bleach, or chemical processes and the damage is real -- not just dryness, but breakage-prone texture, elasticity loss, and a straw-like feel -- then a standard color conditioner may not be enough.
+Olaplex No. 5 uses the same bis-aminopropyl diglycol dimaleate bond-building technology as the rest of the Olaplex line, giving it a stronger repair story than a basic smoothing conditioner.
+It conditions the surface while supporting hair that feels weakened by color history.

-It works best as part of a system with Olaplex No. 3 (used before shampooing as an at-home treatment), but it delivers clear results even used on its own.
-Hair that was prone to snapping during combing, tangling badly, or looking dull and processed will show real improvement within several consistent uses.
-This is the conditioner for hair that is genuinely compromised by color history.
+It works best as part of a system with Olaplex No. 3 (used before shampooing as an at-home treatment), but it can still make hair feel smoother and easier to manage on its own.
+Hair that was prone to snapping during combing, tangling badly, or looking dull and processed may show improvement within several consistent uses.
+This is the conditioner for hair that is genuinely compromised by color history, not for fully reversing damage that needs a trim.

 Bond Repair Color-Safe Bleached or Damaged Hair